Inside Thomson Reuters

-June is Pride month, the time of year when we celebrate the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally, and internationally.
-It’s a great time to recognize the contributions of your LGBT+ peers, learn a little bit more about LGBT+ history, celebrate diversity, and consider the ways that you can contribute to creating a more inclusive society.
+June is Pride month, the time of year when we celebrate the impact that lesbian, gay, bisexual, transgender and queer individuals have had on history.
+It’s a great time to recognize the contributions of your LGBTQIA+ peers, learn a little bit more about LGBTQIA+ history, celebrate diversity, and consider the ways that you can contribute to creating a more inclusive society.

 2. Be an Ally

-When someone in your life tells you that they are LGBT+, it can be difficult to know how to respond.
+When someone in your life tells you that they are LGBTQIA+, it can be difficult to know how to respond.
 Your initial reaction may be one of surprise, excitement, confusion, discomfort, or none of the above.
 Be honest in your response, but you should also recognize the importance of your response and the impact it may have.
-This guide to being a good LGBT+ ally is a helpful resource.

 3. Organize a T-Shirt Design Contest